Educational Department

 ANSWER: Extra material should not be included with your sight folder.
 That includes any computer- or calculator-produced printouts or plots, such as that provided by either NavChk, Plottool, or Celestial Tools.
 While we appreciate the thought, we need to provide completely independent review of sight folder data and information.
 This independence pretty much rules out using student- or sight checker-provided information.
 Please do not include materials other than what is required with your sight folders.

 ANSWER: As our forms are updated to better suit our N course, differing versions of USPS forms may appear in your student kit (or on this web page).
 Please be advised that you may use an older or newer version of a USPS form for ONCom work, if it still applies to the subject at hand.
-For example, you may use an older SV92 form or a newer SV99 form when you submit your sights.
-The same applies to deck and sight logs and to the key to N sights (NSK) form.
+The same applies to deck and sight logs.
 So don't panic if you get a version of a form that is newer than the date of your student folder; just go ahead and use the form as you normally would.
 If you have questions, please contact the National ONCom Chair.

-7. QUESTION: When does the meridian angle of the body I am shooting for my N09 sight folder have to be at least 10 degrees away from my (observer's) meridian?
+4. QUESTION: When does the meridian angle of the body I am shooting for my N sight folder have to be at least 10 degrees away from my (observer's) meridian?

-ANSWER: This requirement only applies to the sights for the two body fix for N09, and is necessary so that the sight data is close to being a straight line function within the time period required giving a more accurate fix.
-This constraint does not apply to the remaining N09 sights.
+ANSWER: This requirement only applies to the sights for the two body fix for N, and is necessary so that the sight data is close to being a straight line function within the time period required giving a more accurate fix.
+This constraint does not apply to the remaining N sights.

 ANSWER: Yes, you may use electronic means to determine your known position for sight taking.
-You may use GPS, LORAN, RADAR, etc. as you see fit.
+You may use GPS, RADAR, etc. as you see fit.
 You are responsible for ensuring that the electronic receiver is functioning properly and that the electronic system is accurate enough.
-Because there has been some confusion about this topic, clarifications will be included in the next edition of JN and N.

 ANSWER: Yes, for N you may use any star that has its Sidereal Hour Angle (SHA) and declination (dec) listed in the back of the Nautical Almanac (normally found on pages 268-273).